knytify/ip2info/README.md

 # Clone & ompile the C libraries

-## In windows
+## In windows (compile DLLs)

+Add this to all the function headers in the .h files of both projects (in the public functions) `__declspec(dllexport) `

-Replace the contents of the Makefile.win of both projects, with these:
+Then replace the contents of the Makefile.win of both projects, with these:

 ```
 TARGET_DLL = libIP2Proxy/IP2Proxy.dll